How to Build a Better Boy: Production

 Production began in Toronto, Ontario, Canada, and was filmed at North Toronto Collegiate Institute primarily.
+The film was shot from July 23 to August 30, 2013.
 It is directed by Paul Hoen, executive produced by Robin Schorr and Adam Kossack, co-executive produced by Dan Seligmann and written by Jason Mayland.

 Release

 Broadcast

 The film was originally released on Watch Disney Channel on August 11, 2014.
 It premiered on August 15, 2014 on Disney Channel in the United States and Family Channel in Canada.
 Ariana Grande's music video for "Break Free" also aired on Disney Channel during the movie as well as new episodes of Dog With a Blog and Girl Meets World following and preceding the movie.
 Disney Channel (Netherlands & Flanders) has an airdate of September 6, 2014.
 Disney Channel (UK & Ireland) has a release date of September 19, 2014.
 The film aired in Turkey on Moviemax Family on November 22, 2015.

-International titles

-The film was released under the following titles in international markets: